m-lego/m65/notes/notenoughpins.md

 ```

-- the physical connection for matrix now is more complex in respect to the physical layout but we saved 1 pin. same rules as before apply for connections.
+- the physical connections for matrix now are more complex in respect to the physical layout but we saved 1 pin. same rules as before apply for connections.

 ```
 ┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐